COVID-19 Frequently Asked Questions

 We encourage ALL employers to modify their requirements for negative PCR test results before return to work.
 This needlessly prolongs isolation, keeps valued employees from returning to work and results in the unnecessary use of laboratory testing resources.

-The tests detect the presence of antibodies in the blood – if antibodies are present, that indicates that the person has been exposed to the virus and developed antibodies against it.
+Some providers in Okaloosa may offer antibody tests.
+Antibody tests are not used to diagnose a current COVID-19 infection.
+Rather, these tests detect the presence of antibodies in the blood – if antibodies are present, that indicates that the person has been exposed to the virus and developed antibodies against it.

 There is still a great deal about COVID-19 immunity that we don’t yet fully understand.
 For example, we don’t yet know if the presence of antibodies provides any protection from re-infection nor do we know how long any immunity lasts.